Flavia-MV/parallel-news-aggregator/README.md

 A Java application for aggregating and processing articles from multiple news sources concurrently.

-The project focuses on **Java concurrency, modular design, failure handling, automated testing, and performance comparison between sequential and parallel execution**.
+The project focuses on **Java concurrency, modular design, failure handling, resilience, automated testing, and performance comparison between sequential and parallel execution**.

 ## Overview